hairizuanbinnoorazman/automaton/Specs/audit/google_analytics.md

     - Are the custom metrics being used?
         - Indicated by data collected based on it
 - Goals
-    - Are there goals set
+    - Are there goals set?
     - Are the goals being used?
         - Indicated by data collected based on it
     - Are there duplicate goals being set?